dart-lang/site-www/src/_guides/language/effective-dart/design.md

 ### DO use `mixin` to define a mixin type.

-Dart originally did not have a separate syntax for declaring a class intended to be mixed in to other classes.
+Dart originally didn't have a separate syntax for declaring a class intended to be mixed in to other classes.
 Instead, any class that met certain restrictions (no non-default constructor, no superclass, etc.) could be used as a mixin.
-This was confusing because the author of the class may not have intended it to be mixed in.
+This was confusing because the author of the class might not have intended it to be mixed in.

 Dart 2.1.0 added a `mixin` keyword for explicitly declaring a mixin.
-Types created using that can *only* be used as mixins, and the language also ensures your mixin stays within the restrictions.
+Types created using that can *only* be used as mixins, and the language also ensures that your mixin stays within the restrictions.
 When defining a new type that you intend to be used as a mixin, use this syntax.

 {:.good-style}